jromang/picochess/docs/usage.rst

 ----------------

 All moves of the played game along with engine are stored at the end of the game.
-Every game played with picochess is stored in the /opt/picochess folder as "games.pgn".
+Every game played with picochess is stored in the /opt/picochess/games folder as "games.pgn" (name can be changed by ini).
 If you want to end it before and write out the pgn file including the correct result, you can do as following:
 Placing the two kings on opposite centre squares will signal a resignation:
 - If both kings on white, the result is white wins and the game recorded 1-0